griquelme/tidyms2/docs/overview/sample.rst

      -
      -

-After applying a operator to a sample, the sample state is updated to reflect the applied transformation.
+After applying an operator to a sample, the sample state is updated to reflect the applied transformation.
 Multiple operators are chained together to build the sample preprocessing :py:class:`~tidyms2.core.operators.Pipeline`.
 A pipeline ensures that the data flow is correct before applying any operation by checking the expected state of consecutive operators.
 For example, as feature extraction can be